 She was inspired by her rescue dog, Sailor, who “was tortured and starved when I found her in the shelter at 7 months old, and she taught me what unconditional love and trust really meant.”

-The National Dog Day website has plenty of suggestions for ways to celebrate with your pooch, such as buying him a new toy, throwing a party and/or teaching him a new trick.
+The National Dog Day website has plenty of suggestions for ways to celebrate with your pooch, such as buying them a new toy, throwing a party and/or teaching them a new trick.
 Special events are planned across the country.
-There’s also a World’s Cutest Dog photo contest.

 I wish you and your pooch(es) a very Happy National Dog Day!

 Photo: That’s my Ella, the poster girl for i Still Love Dogs!